coturn/coturn/CONTRIBUTING.md

-Note: by contributing code to the Coturn project in any form, including sending a pull request via Github, a code fragment or patch via private email or public discussion groups, you agree to release your code under the terms of the BSD license that you can find in the LICENSE file included in the Coturn source distribution.
+Note: by contributing code to the Coturn project in any form, including sending a pull request via Github, a code fragment or patch via private email or public discussion groups, you agree to release your code under the terms of the license that you can find in the LICENSE file included in the Coturn source distribution.

 # IMPORTANT: HOW TO USE COTURN GITHUB ISSUES